kammradt/tutorial-express-mongodb/README.md

 ## Creating the basic API file

 Lets start by installing our Back-end framework that will be used.
-We used `Vue.js` to create beautiful pages, and we will use `Express` to create our server.
+We used `Vue.js` to create beautiful pages, and we will use `ExpressJS` to create our server. `Express` will help us access our database in a easy way based on what is `requested` by our front-end.

 1. Run `npm install express` in the terminal inside our project folder.
 2. Run `npm install nodemon` in the terminal inside our project folder.
 3. Run `npm install cors` in the terminal inside our project folder.